 Most of the Trust's income is obtained from the ESFA in the form of recurrent grants, the use of which is restricted to particular purposes.
-The grants received from the ESFA during the year ended 31st August 2020 and the associated expenditure are shown as restricted funds in the statement of financial activities.
+The grants received from the ESFA during the year ended 31st August 2021 and the associated expenditure are shown as restricted funds in the statement of financial activities.

-Despite the uncertainties and difficulties in planning for and projecting operational activity, the Trust continued to report a sustainable financial position throughout the year.
-The restrictions brought about by the Covid19 pandemic resulted in unprecedented changes to operational activity for a significant part of the year.
-The financial impact of this across Trust Schools was both positive and negative.
-All schools made savings through reduced operational costs as a result of not being fully open all year.
-Schools more predominantly grant funded increased their school balances as a result of this.
-Schools relying more heavily on parental contributions and fees generated from extended services provision experienced reductions in income which offset any cost savings.
+Despite the uncertainties and difficulties in planning and projecting operational activity, the Trust continued to report a sustainable financial position throughout the year.
+The restrictions brought about by the Covid19 pandemic continued to result in unprecedented changes to operational activity for a significant part of the year.
+The financial impact of this across trust schools was both positive and negative.
+All schools made savings through reduced operational costs as a result of school lockdown, bubble closures and self isolation of staff and pupils.
+Schools relying more heavily on parental contributions and fees generated from extended services did not see the same level of losses experienced the previous year.
+All schools increased their school balances as a result of this.